-In December, 2010, the Company raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.
-The promissory note matures on December 31, 2013.
-The loan is secured by a fixed charge over land and building and interest is payable monthly.
-During the year ended September 30, 2013, interest in the amount of \$294 was expensed and is included in finance cost in the statement of operations.
-Interest in the amount of \$300 was expensed in the prior year.
+In December, 2010, the Company raised a principal amount of Cdn \$5,000 in consideration of the issuance of a three-year secured promissory note bearing interest at 6% per annum and 500,000 common share purchase warrants at an exercise price of C\$2.30 per share exercisable immediately for a period of 36 months.
+The promissory note matured on December 31, 2013 and is expected to be refinanced under a new financing.
+During the quarter ended December 31, 2013, interest in the amount of \$81 was expensed and is included in finance cost in the statement of operations.
+Interest in the amount of \$84 was expensed in the prior year quarter.

 Patent and trademark costs.
-Patent and trademark expense increased from \$29 to \$45 for the quarter ended September 30, 2013 compared to the same quarter in 2012.
+Patent and trademark expense decreased from \$25 in the same quarter in the prior year to \$19 for the quarter ended December 31, 2013.